Route 66 passports for documenting stops at attractions along the Mother Road

 Route 66 Passport

-Passport holders collect unique stamps, free souvenirs and exclusive discounts at carefully 37 selected locations on their adventure along Route 66.
-Special pages are also provided to collect autographs or write notes, as well as illustrated maps.
+Passport holders collect unique stamps, free souvenirs and exclusive discounts at 46 carefully selected locations on their adventure along Route 66.

-The popular passport is available for purchase at many Route 66 passport distribution points, and the Touch Media website as well as at other online locations.
+The passport is available for purchase at many Route 66 passport distribution points, and at the Touch Media website as well as at other online locations.

-Oklahoma Route 66 Passport
+Oklahoma Route 66 Passport & Guide

-The Official Oklahoma Route 66 Passport
+The Official Oklahoma Route 66 Passport and Guide

 The Oklahoma Route 66 Passport from the Oklahoma Tourism & Recreation Department helps Route 66 travelers find new destinations to explore and document their progress along the way.

-The Route 66 Passport, which is available free at TravelOK.com, features 66 of the state’s memorable Mother Road attractions.
-It includes iconic stops like Catoosa’s Blue Whale, Stroud’s Rock Cafe and Clinton’s Oklahoma Route 66 Museum along with many newer favorites.
+It includes iconic stops like Catoosa’s Blue Whale, Stroud’s Rock Cafe and Clinton’s Oklahoma Route 66 Museum along with many other favorites.

 Get your passport stamped at each stop, then take it to a Tourism Information Center to be verified and earn an exclusive Route 66 coin.